 The University Orthopedics Spine Center is pleased to incorporate the Spine Navigation System to aid in complex spine surgeries to treat disc herniations, spinal stenosis, spinal tumors, trauma and scoliosis.

-The Spine Center at University Orthopedics includes a team of physicians, nurse practitioners and physical therapists working together to provide comprehensive treatment of spinal disorders in adults and children.
+The Center for Spine Health at University Orthopedics includes a team of physicians, nurse practitioners and physical therapists working together to provide comprehensive treatment of spinal disorders in adults and children.
 Our clinical team has specialized expertise in the management of spinal pain, disc herniations, stenosis, tumors, trauma and scoliosis (abnormal curvature of the spine).
 Our spine specialists at University Orthopedics include:

 To make an appointment with the University Orthopedics Spine Center, please call (401) 414-BACK (2225).